Meatery1/meatery-retell-callback/CUSTOM_VOICE_SETUP.md

 ### In Your Agent Prompt
 You can reference voice characteristics in your prompt:
 ```
-You are Mike, speaking in a [describe your cloned voice style - e.g., warm, professional, friendly] tone.
+You are Nick, speaking in a [describe your cloned voice style - e.g., warm, professional, friendly] tone.
 ```

 ### Dynamic Adjustments